-Business Unit Performance Materials delivered Net sales growth of 6.1% (at CER) in a very challenging market environment.
-Driven by gross margin expansion and strong cost control, Core EBIT in 2023 was CHF 116.0 million and grew double-digit at CER with a strong Core EBIT margin increase of 40 basis points to 8.1%.
-To provide additional disclosure and enhance industry comparability: DKSH increased Core EBITA from CHF 115.7 million to CHF 125.6 million (+17.4% at CER) and expanded the Core EBITA margin from 7.9% to 8.7% (+80 basis points), with positive contributions by all regions.
-At the same time, the Unit successfully reduced inventory levels and improved working capital days.
-In Asia Pacific and Europe, the Unit benefited from robust demand across the life science sector (food and beverages, pharma, personal care).
-A scalable and global business model, its business development pipeline, and further industry consolidation potential provide future growth opportunities.
+Business Unit Performance Materials recorded a net sales growth of 1.2% (at CER) in a challenging market environment, with a stronger momentum in the second half.
+Driven by gross margin expansion, Core EBIT in 2024 was CHF 114.0 million and grew by 2.4% (at CER) with a slightly higher Core EBIT margin of 8.1%.
+Core EBITA was CHF 123.3 million (+2.1% at CER) and the Core EBITA margin expanded from 8.7% to 8.8%, with a strong performance in Asia Pacific, where the Business Unit grew both its life science and industrial segments.
+This scalable and global business model combined with further industry consolidation potential provide future growth opportunities to the Business Unit.